alexr415/438-project-1-gorup-10/README.md

 ## Introduction

 * How was communication managed
++ We communicated regularly on Slack
 * How many stories/issues were initially considered
++ We initially came up with 15 stories.
 * How many stories/issues were completed
++ We completed 17 stories in the end.

 ## Team Retrospective